BL100 New Testament Greek I

 An introduction to the theory and practice of Christian leadership from a missional and theological perspective.
-A course for seniors.
+For seniors.

 MN122 Church Revitalization in the Urban Context

-Students will explore church revitalization in both a general context and in the specific context of the city.
-Key issues of revitalization – including leadership, cultivating change, worship for revitalization, navigating conflict, challenges of context, evangelism, and more – will be explored through readings, discussion, and case studies.
+Students will explore church revitalization in a general context and in the specific context of the city.
+Key issues of revitalization including leadership, cultivating change, worship for revitalization, navigating conflict, challenges of context, evangelism, and more will be explored through readings, discussion, and case studies.